Generally, if you can say you have a dental care routine, you’re already off to a strong start in managing your oral health.

 The third pillar of a solid dental care routine is a visit to the dentist at least once every six months.

-It’s not really possible to visit the dentist too much, per se, and that’s not an issue that comes up very often.
-But putting off the semiannual cleaning and examination is extremely common, and it can be dangerous to more than just your teeth.
+Putting off a semiannual cleaning and examination is extremely common, but doing so can be dangerous to more than just your teeth.

 - Thorough, professional cleaning

 - Visual examination to catch current or potential oral health concerns

 - X-rays to monitor bone, root, and nerve health

 - An opportunity for the dentist to observe any oral signs of other systemic health concerns, like diabetes, high blood pressure, possible stroke, and some types of cancer